magenta/magenta/magenta/models/rl_tuner/README.md

 ## Recurrent Reinforcement Learning for Generating Melodies

+This code implements the models described in [this research paper][our arxiv].

 The MelodyQNetwork model is designed to apply reinforcement learning to a pre- trained LSTM RNN that can predict the next note in a sequence.
 It applies reinforcement learning via the classic Deep Q Learning method, in which a neural